faridimakh/FilteringMongodbToKafka/README.md

 <br>
 3. filter the data stored in the mongodb database (collection name: wikiChange) and send the result (one message per filter) to the kafka topic wikichangesresponses .
 <br>
-filtering is possible on the following fields:
+Filtering is possible on the following fields:

 -  type,
 - user,